thekhenzie/khendaniel.com/src/about.md

 This whole site is statically generated with [Metalsmith](http://www.metalsmith.io/), available on [GitHub](https://github.com/thekhenzie/khendaniel.com) and hosted on [GitHub Pages](https://pages.github.com/).

-Copyright
+Licensing & Copyright
 ---

+Licensed by [MIT](https://thekhenzie.mit-license.org).
 Unless otherwise stated, the copyright of all content on this site is owned by me.